top of page

 A Space Age Life

 Learning with a difference with this exciting element that looks at life, and especially childhood, in the space age, through original toys and games with the space theme that was very popular during the space race.
-We illustrate both what childhood was like during the era of the space race and also the toys that children would have played with in that era (remember - no computers in those days!...) .
-Pupils also get a chance to play with some of the toys (many of which are original from the 1960's!).
+We illustrate both what childhood was like during the era of the space race and also the space-themed toys that children would have played with in that era (remember - no computers in those days!...) .
+Pupils also get a chance to play with some of the toys (some of which are original from the 1960's!).

 This session also dovetails wonderfully into the national curriculum for history: